Are you sabotaging your success?

 A goal is specific: “I want to make an extra $1K a month by offering social media services to small online business owners.”

-Can you see that difference?
+Can you see the difference and how this is sabotaging your success?
 When your goal is too vague, it seems so unreachable, you won’t even know how to get started.
 So you won’t.

 Vague goals let you off the hook.
 When you fail, it won’t be because you didn’t put in the effort.
 The goal simply was too big and vague.

-If you want to make your dreams happen and achieve everything you want in life, you need to create SMART goals instead.
+If you want to build a successful business that brings you financial and location freedom, you need to create SMART goals instead.
 SMART goals are:

 - Specific: What exactly do you want to achieve?